BenetManzanaresSalor/CLEANUP_Evaluation/README.md

 * `weighting_max_segment_length | Integer | Default=100`: Maximum segment length for `ICTokenWeighting`.
 Texts with more tokens than this will be splitted for IC computation.

 #### TPS
-Text Preserved Similarity (TPS) measures the percentage of information content (IC) still present in the masked documents, weighted by the similarity between replacement and original terms.
+**Text Preserved Similarity (TPS)** measures the percentage of information content (IC) still present in the masked documents, weighted by the similarity between replacement and original terms.
-It was proposed in [Truthful Text Sanitization Guided by Inference Attacks](https://arxiv.org/abs/2412.12928).
+It was proposed in [Pilán et al., Truthful Text Sanitization Guided by Inference Attacks, Submitted, 2024](https://arxiv.org/abs/2412.12928).
 TPS can be seen as a replacement-compatible version of [TPI](#tpi) (presented above), pondering it with replacements' similarity.

 The configurable parameters are:
 * `similarity_model_name | String | Default="paraphrase-albert-base-v2"`: Name of the embedding model for calculating replacement similarity.
     It must be compatible with the [Sentence Transformers library](https://www.sbert.net/), such as ["paraphrase-albert-base-v2"](https://huggingface.co/sentence-transformers/paraphrase-albert-base-v2).